mavlink/MAVSDK-docs/en/faq.md

 Indoor use is supported, however, some modes such as mission or position control are not available indoor, unless some additional positioning method is available (e.g. optical flow, visual-inertial odometry, a motion capture system, etc.).

-Note that PX4 currently does not support missions in "local coordinates" i.e. meters but only "global coordinates i. e. latitude/longitude.
+Note that PX4 currently does not support missions using "local coordinates" (i.e. meters) but only supports using "global coordinates" (i. e. latitude/longitude).

 ### What UAV flight stacks are supported?

 MAVSDK, so far, is optimised for use with the PX4 flight stack and all testing is done against PX4.

-While many features should work on other flight stacks there may be implementation differences at the [MAVLink microservices level](https://mavlink.io/en/protocol/overview.html) that mean not every API will work.
+While many features should work on other flight stacks there may be implementation differences at the [MAVLink microservices level](https://mavlink.io/en/protocol/overview.html) which means that not every API will work.
 For example, PX4 and ArduPilot implement the parameter protocol differently, and vary slightly in the mission upload/download protocol (e.g. ArduPilot uses the 0 entry as the home position).

 > **Note** The SDK welcomes contributions to better support flight stacks other than PX4.